Where to Eat in Oaxaca City

 La Teca serves traditional Istmeña food like mole amarillo, garnachas, and estofado, a celebration stew of beef, fruits and vegetables.
 Try something you’ve never had before, you won’t be disappointed.
 Go for lunch to avoid crowds; it’s just a twenty-minute taxi from centro.

-Tamales at Mercado Sánchez Pasqual
+Tamales at Mercado Sánchez Pascuas

 There are tamales and then there are [tears welling in eyes] tamales.
 These are the latter.
-Head to Mercado Sánchez Pasqual and look for the Super Jugos Angelita puesto and the tamales are in front near the entrance.
+Head to Mercado Sánchez Pascuas and look for the Super Jugos Angelita puesto and the tamales are in front near the entrance.
 Hallie, our brand director, recommends the simple black bean with avocado leaf in the hoja de plátano.
-Mole is also a winner.
+Mole de pollo is also a winner.
 They finish up around 12pm so don't dilly dally.

 Criollo